typestruck/merochat/ARCHITECTURE.md

 # Architecture

-This is a high level overview of MelanChat sources.
+This is a high level overview of MeroChat sources.

 ## Project structure